Azure-Samples/azure-spring-boot-samples/storage/spring-cloud-azure-starter-storage-blob/storage-blob-sample/README.md

 # Using Spring Cloud Azure Storage Blob Starter

-This code sample demonstrates how to read and write files with the [Spring Resource](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#resources) abstraction for Azure Storage using the Spring Cloud Azure Storage Starter.
+This code sample demonstrates how to read and write files with the [Spring Resource](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#resources) abstraction for Azure Storage using the Spring Cloud Azure storage starter.

 ## What You Will build
 You will build an application that use Spring Resource abstraction to read and write data with [Azure Storage Blob](https://azure.microsoft.com/services/storage/blobs/).